Cardinal Clinic

 If you are receiving care from other people, such as Social Care Services or the NHS we may need to share some information with them so that we can all work together for your benefit.
 We will only do this when either they have a genuine need for it, or we have your permission.

-Certain information is shared with external care providers who provide services relating to your care, eg. pathology laboratory and ECT services.
+Certain information is shared with external care providers who provide services relating to your care, e.g. pathology laboratory and ECT services.
 These organisations are data controllers in their own right and have the same obligation to maintain your records confidentially.

-We will not disclose your information to any other third parties without your permission unless there are exceptional circumstances, such as when either your or somebody else’s health and safety is at risk or the law requires us to pass on information.
+We will not disclose your information to any other third parties without your permission unless there are exceptional circumstances, such as when either you or somebody else’s health and safety is at risk or the law requires us to pass on information.

 Indirect Care Purposes: